 Step back in time with Portsmouth’s annual Vintage Christmas extravaganza!
 Browse the 19th century brick storefronts of the historic district, filled with painstakingly curated general inventory and holiday displays.
 Revel in the festive decorations of Market Square, and stop into the original location of Pickwick’s Mercantile on State Street for thoughtful, inexpensive gift ideas and simply charming service.
 For the little ones on your list, be sure to check out G. Willikers!, an old fashioned toy store on Market Street, miles away from the high tech gadgets and gizmos so admired by today’s youngsters.
 Check out the Vintage Christmas website to synchronize your visit with one of their festive events, or simply admire the magical displays and decorations as you explore Historic Portsmouth.

 Fifteen years after Milford was awarded a “Great American Main Street Award” for its dedicated effort to restore and preserve its historic central district, this small town is still thriving, still quaint, and still overflowing with incredible antiques.
-Don’t miss a pop in at Robin’s Egg, rated New Hampshire’s No. 1 antique store, offering 9,000 charming square-feet of wares.
-If you’re still craving pieces of the past, fuel up with a pit stop at the beloved Riverhouse Café before moving onto the New Hampshire Antiques Co-Op, 20,000 square-feet featuring 200 unique antique dealers with incredible goods.
 Take a moment to admire the uniqueness of Milford’s Town Oval, a twist on the traditional square, and pop into Pastiche, a sweet little store with solid offerings in apparel, accessories, gifts, and home decor.
 Stop for a quick coffee or craft beer at the Union Coffee Co., and finish your day at Antiques on the Oval, a wonderfully curated glimpse into the past.

 Settlers Green Outlets in North Conway offer not only a solid array of discounted shopping, but quality extras, too.
 Make your first stop customer service, and grab your complimentary coupon book for savings at more than 30 stores.
 Browse classic stores like L.L.
 Bean, Famous Footwear, and Sunglass Hut, and be sure to take a look at Waterford Wedgewood Royal Doulton for the highest quality crystal and dinnerware available.
 Avoid schlepping too many purchases and take advantage of the Settlers Green UPS and FedEx shipping drop boxes—whether you choose to ship them to yourself or directly to the intended recipient!
 Many of the stores at Settlers Green are dog friendly, so consider bringing your canine shopping companion along for the adventure.

-Status not only as a “college town,” but as one of the oldest college towns in the United States, helps Hanover deliver small town charm with enough bustling excitement to keep you coming back.
 The League of New Hampshire Craftsmen Retail Gallery is not to be missed for hand goods of unsurpassed quality.
-Be sure to check out the King Arthur’s Flour Baking Store, Simon Pearce, and Left Bank Books, which features over 10,000 out-of-print, rare, and used books.
-Even if you have no personal connection to The Big Green, check out the Dartmouth College Bookstore for music and books, as well as the nearby Dartmouth Co-Op for a serious variety of gear and gifts.
-Keep up your strength with breakfast, lunch, or a snack at beloved local institution Lou’s Restaurant, opened in 1947 and offering Mile High Pie, famous breakfast platters, and home run malted milkshakes.
+Be sure to check out the King Arthur&rsquo's Flour Baking Store, Simon Pearce, and Left Bank Books, which features over 10,000 out-of-print, rare, and used books.
+Keep up your strength with breakfast, lunch, or a snack at beloved local institution Lou&rsquo's Restaurant, which opened in 1947 and offers Mile High Pie, famous breakfast platters, and home-run malted milkshakes.